salilab/rmf/doc/rmf_lib.md

 ## Decorators and factories ## {#rmfdecorators}

-The nicest way to interact with data stored in nodes is through decorators and factories.
-A factory (eg RMF::ParticleFactory or RMF::ParticleConstFactory) is constructed from a file (RMF::FileHandle or RMF::FileConstHandle).
-It can be used to check if given nodes have the requested data at a given frame (eg if the RMF::NodeConstHandle has mass, coordinates and radius and so is an RMF::Particle) and construct a decorator for that node at that frame.
-The decorator (eg RMF::Particle or RMF::ParticleConst) can then be used to access the attributes and set them (for non-const variants).
-The accessing is done through appropriately named functions (eg RMF::Particle::set_radius()).
+The nicest way to interact with data stored in nodes is through decorators and factories (see the RMF::decorator).
+A factory (eg RMF::decorator::ParticleFactory or RMF::decorator::ParticleConstFactory) is constructed from a file (RMF::FileHandle or RMF::FileConstHandle).
+It can be used to check if given nodes have the requested data at a given frame (eg if the RMF::NodeConstHandle has mass, coordinates and radius and so is an RMF::decorator::Particle) and construct a decorator for that node at that frame.
+The decorator (eg RMF::decorator::Particle or RMF::decorator::ParticleConst) can then be used to access the attributes and set them (for non-const variants).
+The accessing is done through appropriately named functions (eg RMF::decorator::Particle::set_radius()).

 ## Language bindings ## {#bindings}